extension-js/extension.js/programs/create/templates/javascript/STORE.md

 ### Single purpose

-JavaScript-based extension with a sidebar panel.
+Adds a sidebar panel to the browser.

 ### Permissions justification